 Third-Year RCR Course

 This is an on-site, one-day retreat that combines professional development activities with a recapitulation of topics covered at the First-Year Retreat.
 The course is required of all predoctoral students in the medical school at the end of their 3rd year (and at the end of their 7th year, if necessary).
 4 hr credit for GS713.

-To meet total RCR credit-hour requirements, students need to participate in one additional RCR forum during their graduate tenure.
+To meet total RCR credit-hour requirements, students need to participate in two additional RCR forums during their graduate tenure.
 Each forum is a one hour lecture followed by a 1-1.5 hour small group discussion.
 Students may choose from a range of forums, changing annually.
 The faculty varies with the topic and include faculty from outside the biomedical sciences.
 These forums are held on Duke campus and, unlike the First-Year Retreat or the Third-Year RCR Course, are open to all graduate students in the university, including those from the humanities and social sciences.
-2 hour credit for GS711.
+4 hour credit for GS711.